 As with any insurance, the primary use for life insurance is to pay a relatively small premium to protect against catastrophic consequences.
 It’s often wise for families to at least purchase a term life insurance policy on both parents.

 Term vs. Permanent Insurance

 Term insurance policies provide a death benefit for a specific number of years, after which the policy expires.
 Permanent insurance policies, such as whole life insurance, also pay a death benefit.
-But those policies can last for longer than term policies (ideally your entire life), and you pay higher premiums in order to build up cash value inside the policy.
+But those policies can last longer than term policies—ideally your entire life—and you pay higher premiums to build up cash value inside the policy.
 The cash value is the means by which a permanent policy can last throughout your life.

 If your primary goal is to protect against an untimely death (before “old age”), it might not make sense to pay higher premiums for a permanent policy.

-If you only need insurance until your children are self-sufficient, your partner has accumulated assets, or you’ve paid down the mortgage—a 20- or 30-year term policy would probably cover you.
+If you only need insurance until your children are self-sufficient, your partner has accumulated assets, or you’ve paid down the mortgage, then a 20- or 30-year term policy would probably cover you.